FZUPotato/algorithms-data-structures/README.md

-# algorithms-data-structures-
+# algorithms and data-structures
-Classic implementation of some classical algorithms and data structures.
+a collection of some classical algorithms and data structures.